Skip to content

 Chemotherapy

-We’ve partnered with Kinship and View Health chemo@home to give our members the opportunity to receive IV chemotherapy* treatments from the comfort of their home.
+We’ve partnered with health providers to give nib members the opportunity to receive IV chemotherapy* treatments from the comfort of their home.

 Rest assured, you will maintain full clinical oversight of all your nib patient’s health care if you choose to offer these services to your patients.